 What makes a suitable volunteer?

-- You have an interest in and an understanding of young people.
+- You have an interest in supporting and an understanding of children

-- You are flexible with your time and have a creative approach to supporting hard to reach young people.
+- You are flexible with your time and have a creative approach to supporting children

-Wiltshire Mentoring Scheme matches children and young people aged 8-17 years who have been referred to the scheme due to their vulnerability and/or offending behaviour.
-The emphasis is on building a relationship, relaxing and having fun with the aim of boosting the young person's confidence and self-esteem, supporting them in expressing their feelings and exploring some of the issues that they face.
+Wiltshire Mentoring Scheme matches children aged 8 to 17 years who have been referred to the scheme due to their vulnerability and/or offending behaviour.
+The emphasis is on building a relationship, relaxing and having fun with the aim of boosting the child's confidence and self-esteem, supporting them in expressing their feelings and exploring some of the issues they face.

 Meetings take place on a one to one basis, away from home e.g. in a local café, sports centre, library etc.

 Activities may include going for a meal, playing a sport, sharing an interest, using the internet, looking for a job, visiting somewhere new or just chatting.
-Volunteer mentors meet with young people for around a hour a week, up to a period of one year.
+Volunteer mentors meet with the child for around a hour a week, up to a period of one year.
 For further information, please contact: